harshitaslayss/MuqtiRath/README.md

 MuktiRath — Empowering Women Through Digital Access

-**MuktiRath** is a social impact project built during a hackathon.
+**MuktiRath** is a social impact project built by our team, Unchained during MAIT-CSI Innowave 2025.
 It aims to connect women stuck in prostitution with NGOs that can support their rehabilitation, skill training, and employment.
 The platform ensures safety, dignity, and accessibility.

 🔗 **Live Demo:** [muktirath.vercel.app](https://muktirath.vercel.app)